 Bucs main slogan for the first 13 games was "Fight Hard - Party Harder!", but after 4 games in a row without a win and receiving more cas than the opponents it was time for a change.

 Did you know?

 Since their foundation the Bucs had no less than 5 Franchise Players under contract, more than any other DLE team.
-3 of them - Dunkelhelm, Blanda and Chabal - are still on Bucs current roster.
+One of them, team captain Friedrich Dunkelhelm, is still on Bucs current roster.

 Did you know?

 In 4 Pro Bowl games that have been played so far Buccaneers players scored 5 (3 x Ebron, 2 x Cotchery) of total 8 touchdowns for the SHC side

 about plans to establish a new draft based blood bowl league, comprising of Old World human teams.
 Fascinated by this plan Andugl rushed to apply for a DLE franchise.
 Just in time as it turned out.
 The DLE idea was catching fire fast.
 Andugl was awarded the eighteenth and final franchise of the developing DLE.

 Andugl announced his intention to establish a DLE Franchise in Brionne, the bustling port city and province in Bretonnia, infamous for its

 privateers.
 The citizens of Brionne and blood bowl fans all over Bretonnia welcomed the plan with overwhelming enthusiasm.
 Andugl bought, modernized and expanded the existing stadium, located close by the quays and right in the middle of Brionne's poorest but also liveliest quarter.
 The local amateur blood bowl team, which had played in the old stadium, had spawned some remarkably good players and enjoyed great popularity even beyond Brionne.
 Andugl decided to build his DLE franchise on these pillars.
 He signed the whole amateur team,